villadora/express-http-proxy/README.md

 #### https

-Normally, your proxy request will be made on the same protocol as the original request.
+Normally, your proxy request will be made on the same protocol as the `host` parameter.
 If you'd like to force the proxy request to be https, use this option.

 ```js